jayant-yadav/sdl2-hackathon/README.md

 where each input data point is assumed to be a 12-dimensional vector corresponding to the 12 spectral bands in the synthetic dataset (all of the 13 standard bands, except for B1), and where 3% noise is added to the inputs during training (see the flag `INPUT_NOISE_TRAIN`).

-To train models which also omit band B10 (e.g. to do evaluations on Skogsstyrelsen data; see "Task 2" below), set `SKIP_BAND_10` to True instead of False.
+**NOTE:** To train models which also omit band B10, set `SKIP_BAND_10` to True instead of False.
+In particular, note that models that you want to use in Task 2 will have to be trained with `SKIP_BAND_10 = True` because the data in that task is Level 2A instead of Level 1C.
+However, you may still want to use `SKIP_BAND_10 = False` for this task (Task 1), since it may lead to better results for this task.

 Note that it is allowed to modify the code in `cot_synth_train.py` so that model training is performed on the union of the train and val splits (could be done e.g. prior to final test set evaluation).